eComNation/docs/source/includes/_working_with_39shops.md

 # 2. Working with a 39shops Theme
 Every 39shops store-front comes with a pre-installed theme.
 The quickest way to create a new theme is to modify the pre-installed theme and rename it with your own.
-To do this, log-in to your store administration and visit ‘My Themes’ sub-menu under the ‘Design & Navigation’ tab.
+To do this, log-in to your store administration and visit My Themes sub-menu under the Design & Navigation tab.

 ## 2.1.
 Online theme editor
 The online theme editor has following major sections: